 We, in our lives, come across the word ‘addiction’ or addict.
 More often than not we tend to take the word in less regard than it should be credited.
-By very definition, addiction is a relapsing condition identifiable by compulsions despite unfavourable consequences.
-However, whenever one thinks of addiction it is widely associated with substance abuse, alcohol and drug addiction.
-Addiction spreads much further than just chemical dependency, chemical addiction is a very large and serious branch but non-chemical addictions such as behaviour addiction, and activity addiction.
+By very definition, addiction is a relapsing condition identifiable by compulsions despite unfavorable consequences.
+However, whenever one thinks of addiction it is widely associated with substance abuse, alcohol, and drug addiction.
+Addiction spreads much further than just chemical dependency, chemical addiction is a very large and serious branch but non-chemical addictions such as behavior addiction, and activity addiction.

-So now the notion that addiction is a result of biological, environmental and psychological problems compounded is universally accepted, people ask how the brain function is affected and/or changed.
-Chemicals produced in the brain are responsible for the feeling of hunger, thirst, the feeling of achievement and pleasure.
-While our brain does release these chemicals naturally on an everyday basis, chemicals like alcohol, tobacco, heroin, etc aid in the excess release of these chemicals, incentivising repeating these behaviours for the sense of reward.
+So now the notion that addiction is a result of biological, environmental, and psychological problems compounded is universally accepted, people ask how the brain function is affected and/or changed.
+Chemicals produced in the brain are responsible for the feeling of hunger, thirst, the feeling of achievement, and pleasure.
+While our brain does release these chemicals naturally on an everyday basis, chemicals like alcohol, tobacco, heroin, etc aid in the excess release of these chemicals, incentivizing repeating these behaviors for the sense of reward.
 After due time, the brain gets accustomed to the excess release and is unable to feel things with the natural process and amounts.
 Often feeling desolate and disconnected.

 So as a diabetic or heart patient does not have control over the changes that come about their body once they do, people suffering from addiction often don’t either.
 That is not to say that can not be helped.